DiscoveryDNA/team_neural_network/note/aws_notes.md

 **Useful Commands**

+ - Use the `screen` program to monitor the GPU usage while the jupyter notebook is running:
+  - The `screen` program let you open multiple windows that work seperately at the same time on the Ubuntu virtual machine.
+  - Type `screen` and press `enter` to initiate the `screen` program.
+  - Type `control-A` then `C` to open a new window where you can run the GPU monitor.
+  - To switch between the window of jupyter notebook and the GPU monitor, use either `control-A` then `P` (move to the previous window) or `control-A` then `N` (move to the next window).
  - `nvidia-smi -l 1` - monitor and view GPU usage every second
  - `lspci | grep -i nvidia` - ask which NVIDIA controller you are using
  - To check if tensorflow is working (in jupyter notebook):